GenomicMedLab/cool-seq-tool/docs/source/usage.rst

 ..
 TODO is this a correct description of why the `gene` arg can be provided?

 Given a transcript and starting and/or ending exons (and offsets), retrieve the corresponding genomic location.
-The `transcript` argument is required, and should be a RefSeq transcript identifier (e.g. ``"NM_002529.3"``).
+The ``transcript`` argument is required, and should be a RefSeq transcript identifier (e.g. ``"NM_002529.3"``).
 In addition, at least one of ``exon_start`` and ``exon_end`` should be given as integers, referring to the `i`\ th exon from that transcript accession (1-indexed, i.e. ``0`` is not a legal ``exon_start`` value).
 Additionally, genomic coordinate offsets can be passed for both start and end positions.
-Finally, if known, a gene symbol can be given to ensure that the most accurate transcript equivalence is selected.
+Finally, if known, a gene symbol can be given to ensure that the most accurate transcript equivalence is used.

 For example, the following chunk retrieves genomic coordinates bounding exons 1 through 5 on the transcript ``NM_004333.4`` (from the BRAF gene):